touchlab/xcode-kotlin/README.md

 > ## **We're Hiring!**
 >
-> Touchlab is looking for Android-focused mobile engineers, experienced with Kotlin and looking to get involved with Kotlin Multiplatorm in the near future.
-[More info here](https://on.touchlab.co/2P94J5q).
+> Touchlab is looking for a Mobile Developer, with Android/Kotlin experience, who is eager to dive into Kotlin Multiplatform Mobile (KMM) development.
+Come join the remote-first team putting KMM in production.
+[More info here](https://go.touchlab.co/careers-gh).

 ## Installation